China calls for global 'green revolution' as Trump goes solo on climate

 “I welcome the announcement by President Xi that China has set a date for its CO2 emissions to peak and will become carbon neutral before 2060,” said Frans Timmermans, vice president for the European Green Deal, while adding that every country needs to ramp up its climate targets.

-Brazilian President Jair Bolsonaro, like Trump, used his U.N. speech to push back on international criticism of his country’s handling of the environment, as the number of acres on fire in the Amazon is at a 10-year high, while blazes in the Pantanal wetlands are the worst on record.
+Brazilian President Jair Bolsonaro, like Trump, used his U.N. speech to push back on international criticism of his country’s handling of the environment, as the number of fires in the Amazon is at a 10-year high, while blazes in the Pantanal wetlands are the worst on record.

 Environmental advocates blame Bolsonaro for emboldening illegal ranchers and land speculators who set fire to land to increase its value for agricultural use, but he said Brazilian agriculture feeds 1 billion people in the world and has strong environmental protections.